Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 ### Already fixed within the Browser or OS (ensure you use the latest product [always!])
-* Browser based download attacks by exposing sensible information, there are several anti-fingerprinting techniques.
+* Browser based download attacks by exposing sensible information, there are several anti-fingerprinting techniques to expose you via drive-by.
-* CPU & Mouse wheel fingerprinting which needs to be fixed also within the OS (this is a wont-fix!)
+* CPU & Mouse wheel fingerprinting which needs to be fixed also within the OS (wont-fix!)
-* Cookies in general, daily pages like e.g. Amazon/Facebook as an example need them to function probably (addons/filter-lists may help to whitelist).
-But you can disable/restrict the Cookie collection and work instead with a whitelist, every Browser does support this.
+* First-party cookies in general, daily pages like e.g. Amazon/Facebook (as an example) need cookies to function probably (addons/filter-lists may help to whitelist/bypass certain restrictions).
 Some pages like [Facebook already started to track user via first-party cookies](https://marketingland.com/facebook-to-release-first-party-pixel-for-ads-web-analytics-from-browsers-like-safari-249478).
-* HTML5 which includes stuff like Canvas, Fonts & more (will never be fixed, you have to use  in order to spoof such data)
+* HTML5 based attacks which inclduing stuff like Canvas, fonts & more (will never be fixed, you have to use in order to spoof such data, however "configuration hardening" might help to reduce the surface attack level).
-* HTTP Public Key Pinning (HPKP) sniffing attacks (removed in Chrome 72+)
+* ~~HTTP Public Key Pinning (HPKP) sniffing attacks (removed/fixed in Chrome 72+ & Firefox 56+)~~
-* Network layer based leaks like MAC address leakage.
-Disabling/blocking IPv6, if not necessary/needed is enough.
-See [RFC 3041](https://tools.ietf.org/html/rfc3041).
+* Network layer based leaks (OSI leaks) e.g. MAC address leakage (EUI64).
+Disabling/blocking IPv6, if not necessary/needed is usually enough.
+See [RFC 3041](https://tools.ietf.org/html/rfc3041) & ([leak test](http://ipv6leak.com/))
-* PopUps aren't possible anymore, if not Canvas/JS related).
-You see a permission dialog or can control this behavior directly via Browser settings.
+* Classic PopUps aren't possible anymore (if not Canvas/JS related).
+Normally you'll see a permission dialog or can control this behavior directly via Browser settings.
 Some [Browsers also come with their own Ads-blocking feature](https://www.theverge.com/2018/2/14/17011266/google-chrome-ad-blocker-features).
-* Third-party cookie "isolation" (blocking)
+* ~~Third-party cookie "isolation" or blocking~~
-* Tor (several fingerprint methods are still possible)
+* Tor network attacks - several fingerprint methods are still possible.
-* WebRTC since Chrome 48+ and Firefox 42+, both getting an new menu to allow it per-page (whitelist).
+* ~~WebRTC since Chrome 48+ and Firefox 42+, both getting an new menu to allow it per-page (whitelist).
 There exist also for both several addons, workarounds to compile it without WebRTC support).
-[Unofficial Chromium builds](http://chromium.woolyss.com) also come without WebRTC or sync.
+[Unofficial Chromium builds](http://chromium.woolyss.com) also come without WebRTC or sync.~~
 * ~~* Detection of incognito mode~~
 * ~~Adobe Flash~~ (EOL), replaced by HTML5 (which has it's own _weaknesses_ [see below])
 * ~~File Transfer Protocol (FTP)~~ - Will be removed soon or later from every Browser.
 * ~~OpenSSL fixed (HeartBleed,CloudBleed...)~~
-* ~~SSL / TLS (ciphers) [if you only browsing on pages like GitHub ~ you can even more '[harden](https://tools.ietf.org/html/draft-sheffer-tls-bcp-00)' it]~~ TLS 1.3 is the new common default and most platforms abandoned TLS 1.0/1.1/1.2
+* ~~SSL / TLS (ciphers) [if you only browse on pages like GitHub ~ you can even more [harden it](https://tools.ietf.org/html/draft-sheffer-tls-bcp-00)]~~ TLS 1.3 (3.0+) is the new common default and most platforms abandoned TLS 1.0/1.1/1.2.
 * ~~SensorID fingerprinting attacks~~ fixed in iOS 12.2+ and it will be fixed in Android Q.
 * ~~Coin Mining~~
 * ~~BatteryAPI~~ fingerprinting attacks
 * ~~Spectre & Meltdown~~ Via OS & BIOS patches.
 Almost all modern Browser also protecting their memory against exfiltration attacks.
+* ~~Several timing based attacks are too ineffective for an advertiser/attack to abuse (in the real world).~~

 ## Obsolete Add-ons & Plugin Tests